reymonrc/starter-hugo-research-group/content/event/example/index.md

   postcode: '94305'
   country: United States

-summary: An example event.
+summary: 9na emisión.
-abstract: "9na emisión - Bienvenida no tan buena onda - Final de temporada"
+abstract: "Bienvenida no tan buena onda - Final de temporada"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.